 There is a growing body of evidence supporting the use of integrative therapies as effective supportive care strategies in cancer patients.
 Integrative Oncology is an emerging evidence-based field, incorporating Complementary Medicine modalities into traditional cancer care.
 Many leading academic cancer centres in North America and Europe are developing Integrative Oncology centres to ensure that the research into the use of Complementary Medicine modalities is conducted with scientific rigour.

-This event will give highly qualified information about:
+This event gave highly qualified information about

 - Integrative care for cancer and especially breast cancer